neagle/generator-amp-publish-plugin/README.md

 ### Markup

-This is the actual markup you'll paste into the textarea for your plugin or screen in AMP Publish.
+This is the actual markup you'll paste into the textarea for your plugin or screen in AMP Publish; it lives in `src/html/main.html`.
 Gulp adds your CSS and JS here.

 ### Development